ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 ## 4.0 Assumptions
 * A ratio outside of the upper or lower thresholds is due to a thousand pounds error
 * If the principal variable is found to be a thousand pounds error, then it is assumed that all other monetary values are also thousand pounds errors
-* Returned value (target variable) and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
+* The principal variable and predictive value are well correlated and are intended to be reported in the same denomination (i.e., thousand pounds)
-* Returned value (principal variable) and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
+* The principal variable and auxiliary value are well correlated and intended to be reported in the same denomination (i.e., thousand pounds)
 * The auxiliary variable is known and available for all contributors processed by the method
 * Thresholds set are a good indication of whether a value should be corrected